AnkurYadavv/custom-toast/README.md

 # custom-toast
 Customized toast

-This project allowing you to create a custom Toast in android through simplest way.
+This project allows you to create a custom Toast in android in simplest way.

 Gradle
 ------